ryoliver-lab/oliver-yanco-et-al-2025/README.md

 ```
 conda env create -f conda_envs/r_spatial2_direct_dependencies_environment.yml

+conda activate r_spatial2
 ```

 #### R

-This workflow was run with R 4.3.1.
+This workflow was run with R/4.3.1.
 Necessary packages with specified versions can be installed with   [renv](https://rstudio.github.io/renv/articles/renv.html).

 In order to activate the R env documented in this repo, clone the repo and run `renv::restore()`.

-For the few packages that failed to install within the archived `rgee` environment, the user can install them into their R environment afterwards as needed.
+For the few packages that failed to install within the archived `renv` environment, the user can install them into their R environment afterwards as needed.
 This may be the case in particular for part 3.

 #### Config and running locally versus on HPC

-Update files `config1.env` and `config2.env` to local filepaths prior to running workflow on a server.
-These are read in by the shell scripts to activate the conda environment, set working directory to the repository root, and other filepaths.
+Update files `config1.env` and `config2.env` to include local filepaths prior to running workflow on a server.
+These are read in by the shell scripts to activate the conda environment, activate R, set working directory to the repository root, etc.

-The workflow is set up to run on a server using sequential SLURM jobs (shell scripts).
+The workflow is set up to run on a server using sequential SLURM jobs launched via shell scripts.
 Alternatively, users can run through all scripts locally for parts 2 and 3 by following the order of scripts and the arguments provided in the shell scripts.
 Note that the cores arguments specified in shell scripts exceed the amount available for most machines, so these values will need to be reduced.
 Reducing the cores will increase the run times.
 Any modeling steps can be skipped and instead the output models can be downloaded from the OSF project and used as input into sequential scripts.

 ### Contributing